Populous Holdings

-Populous, legally Populous Holdings, Inc., is a global architectural and design practice specializing in sports facilities, arenas and convention centers, as well as the planning and design of major special events.
+Populous Holdings, Inc. (doing business as Populous) is a global firm specializing in the design of sports stadiums and training centres, entertainment arenas, conference and exhibitions centres and aviation and esports facilities, as well as the planning and design of major special events.

+The firm operates across multiple continents with significant presence in the Americas, Europe, Middle East and Africa (EMEA), and Asia-Pacific (APAC) regions, maintaining regional headquarters in London, Kansas City, Brisbane, and offices in multiple other international locations.

+Populous has designed more than 3500 projects across the globe, worth over $60 billion across emerging and established markets.
+Projects of note include Yankee Stadium in New York; the 2012 London Summer Olympic Games main stadium; Tottenham Hotspur Stadium, London; Nanjing Sports Park in China; Sphere in Las Vegas; International Convention Centre Sydney; the new Buffalo Bills football stadium and event planning for the Super Bowl and Major League Baseball All Star Game.

 Populous was created through a management buyout in January 2009, becoming independently owned and operated.
-It is reported to be one of the largest architecture firms in the world.
-Populous formerly operated as HOK Sport Venue Event, which was part of the HOK Group.
+It is reported to be one of the largest architecture firms in the world, with over 1500 staff and 32 offices.
+Populous formerly operated as HOK Sport, which was part of HOK Group Inc.

 History

 Company development

 In 1983, HOK under Jerry Sincoff created a sports group (initially called the Sports Facilities Group and later changed to HOK Sport Venue Event).
 The firm initially consisted of eight architects in Kansas City, and grew to employ 185 people by 1996.
 The HOK Sport studio was led by architect Ron Labinski, who has been described as "the world's first sports venue architect."

 On several projects, HOK Sport had teamed with international design practice LOBB Partnership, which maintained offices in London, England, and Brisbane, Australia.
 On HOK Sport's 15th anniversary in November 1998, the firm merged with LOBB.
 The new practice retained headquarters in all three cities.

 The Kansas City, Missouri, office was first based in the city's Garment District in the Lucas Place office building.
 In 2005, it moved into its headquarters at 300 Wyandotte in the River Market neighborhood in a new building it designed, on land developed as an urban renewal project through tax incentives from the city's Planned Industrial Expansion Authority.
 It was the first major company to relocate to the neighborhood in several decades.

-In March 2009, HOK Sport Venue Event changed its name to Populous after a managers' buyout by HOK Group.
+In March 2009, HOK Sport Venue Event changed its name to Populous after a management buyout from HOK Group.

+Populous completed the design and oversaw the construction of the 2012 Olympic Stadium in London.

 In October 2015, Populous relocated to its new Americas headquarters at the newly renovated Board of Trade building at 4800 Main street near the Country Club Plaza in Kansas City.
+In August 2024, the Kansas City Business Journal reported that Populous was moving its Americas headquarters back downtown into the new 1400KC building in the Power and Light District.